datastaxdevs/workshop-realtime-data-pipelines/README.md

 The Pulsar function singles out hotel and restaurant reviews and routes them, after normalizing their structure, to two specific topics.
-We happen to be interested in restaurants, so we have a process performing the actual analysis.
-Heavy artillery, such as ML-trained classifiers and the like, would be placed here.
+We happen to be interested in restaurants, so we have a long-running process ("analyzer") performing the actual analysis on these.
+Heavy artillery, such as AI/ML-based classifiers, code with fat dependencies and the like, would be placed here (i.e. outside Pulsar).

 The analyzer keeps listening to the restaurant topic and ingests all incoming reviews: it keeps and update a state with key information, such as a rolling average score per each restaurant.